swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Revert_and_branch.md

 won't be tracked, but they'll show up in the output from `git status`, which can be a bother.

-To tell git that you to ignore a set of files (and so not mention them in the status output), create a `.gitignore` file in the root of your project directory.
+To tell git to ignore a set of files (and so not mention them in the status output), create a `.gitignore` file in the root of your project directory.
 This should be a plain text file with file or directory names; you can also use wildcards, like `*.bak` or `*.o`.
+If you include a directory name, all files in that directory will be ignored.

 ### ![Exercise](pics/exercise.jpg) Exercise: Create a `.gitignore` file